loganjordon/tale/_posts/2020-11-13-objective-morality.md

 Without hesitation, I told him something like, "Morals come from a moral law.
 You can't have a moral law without a moral law giver—namely, God."

-He didn't agree.
-But, of course, I didn't expect him to.
-Atheists suppress the truth, and their entire anti-Christ religion is centered on suppressing the ultimate truth: that God exists.
-So then, what *do* atheists believe as far as morality?
+He didn't agree—but, of course, I didn't expect him to.
+So then, it begs the question: what *do* atheists believe as far as morality?

 The answer, for many, is **moral relativism**.